SYNOPSIS

 The climax seemed to be reached, though, with the digital translation of Godfrey Reggio’s QATSI Trilogy, renamed CYCLES (CYCLE OF DISRUPTION - CYCLE OF WAR - CYCLE OF CHANGE), making hundreds of thousands of frames visible, the DNA of a film.
 The excessive use of experimental film techniques in the original films (time lapse, jump cuts, use of color etc) revealed the most fascinating visual meta levels of the cinematic language, translating into an endless image-flow of caleidoscopic patterns no one may have been aware of existed.
 As in real life, viewers of a film are locked into the unfolding process of time being part of time.
 Looking at a scroll is like looking at time from the outside, past, presence and future happen simultaneously, transcending the usual timeline.

-The mesmerizing soundtrack by Thomas Fleischhauer (2024), made to fit, is lifting the experience to yet another level and dimension.
+The mesmerising soundtrack by Thomas Fleischhauer (2024), made to fit, is adding a new dimension to the experience (silent until now).

 BURKHARD von HARDER, 2024